jedahee/Notify-Alert-Python-CMD/README.md

 * Tell others about this project 📢
 * Invite a beer 🍺 or a coffee ☕ to someone on the team.
 * Say thank you publicly 🤓.

-*Validations.py* and *Notify.py* are not necessary files for the management of notifications but for the correct functioning of the application